 Before we dive into practice, first answer the key questions:

 1) How much time would you like to spend consuming content?
 My recommendation for those who want to develop is to dedicate at least an hour a day, preferably two hours or more.

 2) What contents do you want to consume?
 One of the most important lessons I’ve learned this year is to put my focus on quality over quantity.
 What areas of interest do you want to be incredibly close to?
 Choose no more than three.

 3) How do you like to consume them?
-Are you the type of intensive daily reading like Warren Buffett?
-Or do you have thorns in your ass and you have to listen to a podcast while walking?
+Are you the type of intensive daily reader like Warren Buffett?
+Or do you have thorns in your ass, and you have to listen to a podcast while walking?

 4) What constraints do you have daily?
 If you drive a truck/taxi, you will surely have more time to listen to your content or sit and read it.

 Go through all your social channels: Facebook, LinkedIn, Instagram, YouTube, Twitter, Pinterest, Quora, and even Spotify – and stop following those who don’t serve your goals.